geographyclub/gis-from-command-line/README.md

 <img src="images/hyp_ocean.png"/>

-Create a raster mask by keeping values greater than 0.
+Create a raster mask by keeping values greater than 0 using *gdal_calc*.
 ```gdal_calc.py --overwrite --type=Byte --NoDataValue=0 -A topo.tif --outfile=topo_mask.tif --calc="A*(A>0)"```

 Create a raster mask by setting values greater than 0 to 1.